Hillsborough River (Florida): Timeline

 (1772) A map drawn and sent to the Earl of Hillsborough, English Governor of West Florida, shows the river named as the Hillsborough.
 During the mid and late 18th century, Native Americans from the north, mostly Creek, begin to migrate to Florida.
 These immigrants become known as Seminoles.

-(1821) Florida becomes a United States territory.

 (1824) Construction of Fort Brooke begins at the mouth of the Hillsborough River.

 (1828) The Fort King Military Road (now State Road 41) is built to connect Fort King in Ocala with Fort Brooke in what was then the settlement of Tampa.
 A bridge is built to cross the Hillsborough.

 (1830) Congress passes the Indian Removal Act.
 The American government begins efforts to remove the Seminole from Tampa Bay and relocate them to a reservation west of the Mississippi.
 Tensions between Seminole and Americans continue.

 (1835) Seminoles burn the bridge at the Fort King Road's river crossing.
 Conflict continues.